Brand Ideals definition: first step in your Branding Strategy

 According to Jim Stengel (2011), former global marketing officer (GMO) at Procter & Gamble, “The ideal is the brand’s inspirational reason for being.
 It explains why the brand exists and the impact it seeks to make in the world.
 A brand ideal actively aims to improve the quality of people’s lives.
 It creates a meaningful goal for the brand – a goal that aligns employees and the organization to better serve customers.”
 Stengel has extensively studied the interrelationships of people’s bonding with brands and the growth in those brands’ financial value.
 To do so, he used a database, provided by the agency BrandZ, which contains brand-equity-related information on more than 50,000 brands in 31 countries within 380 categories, from 1998 to the present.

 The implications of Stengel’s study are relevant to any brand manager.
-One of the most profound finding is that brand ideals – that is, the higher-order benefit the brand gives to the world – drive the performance of the businesses that registered the highest growth in the mentioned period
+One of the most profound finding is that brand ideals – that is, the higher-order benefit the brand gives to the world – drive the performance of the businesses that registered the highest growth in the mentioned period.

 The most successful businesses are those in which the brand ideals are deeply centered in one of the five areas of fundamental human values.